hueeylow/SQL/SQL_DataScrub.md

 # SQL Project Demo - Data Cleansing
-Welcome to my SQL project demo on how to do "data scrub" from source database.
+Welcome to my SQL project demo on how to do "data scrub" from downloaded source database.
 <br>
 <br>
-Data cleaning is vital procedure in data analytics process because it improves the quality and accuracy of the data, when incorrect information are rectify, unused data and duplicates are removed.
-And of course, business decisions are relying on factual data as source of truth.
+Data cleaning is vital procedure in data analytics process because it improves the quality and accuracy of the data, when incorrect information is rectified, unused data and duplicates are removed.
+And of course, business decisions is always relying on accurate data as source of truth.
 <br>
 <br>
 In this showcase, I will walk you through on how to perform data cleansing: